syncfusion-content/wpf-docs/wpf/OLAPClient/Data-Binding.md

 # Data Binding

 You can bind the OLAP Client control to the Server or Offline Cube.
 To do so, you have to create an OlapDataManager and initialize it by passing a valid connection string.

 ## Binding OLAP Client to the Server

 The following code example illustrates the binding of the OLAP Client control to a server.

+{% highlight C# %}

 [C#]

 OlapDataManager olapDataManager = new OlapDataManager("Data  source=localhost; Initial Catalog=Adventure Works DW");